UnconnectedBedna/shrink-backup/README.md

 - Kali-arm
 - Ubuntu-server-arm (Ubuntu autoexpands by default, but that can be disabled with `-e` option)

-Autoexpansion does not work on [`f2fs`](#f2fs) due to filesystem limitations.
-Other operating systems will most likely work too, but autoexpansion will not.
-The script will report the operating system as "unknown" but that does not mean the script will fail.
+Operating systems not mentioned above will most likely still work but will be reported as "unknown".
+This does **not** mean the script will fail, only that you have to expand the `root` partition manually after a restore.
 Feel free to make a [feature request](https://github.com/UnconnectedBedna/shrink-backup/issues/new/choose) if you use an operating system not on this list.

 Full functionality for usage inside [webmin](https://webmin.com/) (including "custom command" button).
 Thank you to [iliajie](https://github.com/iliajie) for helping out. ❤️